 parameters and returns nothing.
 Its job is to simulate a complete

 random walk.
-That is, it should continue taking steps as long as
+That is, it should generate a sequence of steps as long

 the maximum number of steps has not been taken and it is still

 in bounds (inside the square).
 This should be a very simple loop